 The timing of and the number of weed flushes that need to be carried out largely depends on the type of crop being planted.
 Multiple weed flushes weeks or months in advance of planting may be necessary for proper stale seed bed preparation of crops that grow slowly after seeding or transplanting.
 In addition, the effectiveness of this technique may be affected by factors out of one's control such as temperature, soil moisture levels, wind, etc. As such, growers should still be prepared to carry out normal routine measures of weed management throughout the growing season, just not as early or as frequently throughout the growing season.

 Anaerobic Soil Disinfestation

 Anaerobic soil disinfestation is a technique that has generally been used as a method of controlling microbial pests present in the soil of smaller scale agricultural operations.
 This method consists of introducing organic material into a soil area, saturating (but not flooding) this area with water, and covering this area with a plastic material impermeable to oxygen.
 In doing so, an anaerobic environment is created which sterilizes the soil of any aerobic soilborn pathogens.
-This technique may have potential as a means of weed control due to the solarization effect that occurs as well as the sterilization of weed seeds in the soil.
+This technique may also have potential as an effective means of weed control due to the solarization effect that occurs as well as the sterilization of weed seeds in the soil.

 Robotic Weed Control

 Robotic weed control is a still-developing method of weed management that uses remote-controlled or pre-programmed autonomous drones to eliminate weeds growing in between crop rows.
 Although this technology is still very much in the early stages of efficient implementation, it has the potential to create a means of significantly streamlining the weed management process.